Travel to Sri Lanka is absolutely a once-in-a-lifetime experience.

 Sri Lankan cuisine is similar to Indian cuisine and is mainly based on legumes, vegetables, and lots of spices!
 The dishes are not complex, and each dish is prepared from scratch in the restaurants (This is why you’ll have to be patient and wait a decent amount of time for your meal).

-Therefore, if you eat a certain dish at a restaurant and ask for the same dish at another restaurant, don’t expect the same taste.
+Therefore, if you eat a certain dish at a restaurant and ask for the same meal at another restaurant, don’t expect the same taste.

 If you are tired of curry and rice, you’ll be able to find plenty of fresh seafood dishes at ridiculously low prices, and of course, we can’t forget the legend, Rotti, which is the island’s most famous food.

-06. Sri Lanka Is Not Yet Full With Tourists
+06. Sri Lanka Is Not Yet Full Of Tourists

 Even though every year, more tourists are visiting the island, it’s still not(!) crowded.